-The EU has approved funding for four pilot projects to establish a European Cybersecurity Competence Network.
+Earlier this year, the EU has approved funding for four pilot projects to establish a European Cybersecurity Competence Network.
 CONCORDIA, ECHO, SPARTA and CyberSec4Europe are the projects winners of the Horizon 2020 cybersecurity call "establishing and operating a pilot for a European Cybersecurity Competence Network and developing a common European Cybersecurity Research & Innovation Roadmap".
+This shall contribute to strengthenng teh EU's cybersecurity capacity and tackling future cybersecurity challenges.

-CONCORDIA, ECHO, SPARTA and CyberSec4Europe will address critical challenges for the European cybersecurity especially in sectors like eHealth, finance, telecommunications, smart cities, transportation, Cyber Range.
+CONCORDIA, ECHO, SPARTA and CyberSec4Europe are addressing critical challenges for the European cybersecurity especially in sectors like eHealth, finance, telecommunications, smart cities, transportation, Cyber Range.
 At the same time they will offer training, develop programmes to tackle the cybersecurity-skills gap in EU and deliver innovative marketable solutions made in EU to tackle the future cross domain cybersecurity challenges.

 All four projects are asked to closely cooperate and coordinate their activities, as this will be fundamental for their success.
 At the same time they will have to work together with the European cybersecurity ecosystem in order to advance the way cybersecurity research, innovation and deployment is performed in Europe, and across sectors of our economy.